 Just as puppets have found their way into education and therapy, advertisement agencies have long discovered their unlimited creative potential.
 For Puppet-Artists the world of commercials has brought wonderful opportunities to showcase their craft and creativity to meet the most unusual challenges.

 The puppets of Bernd Ogrodnik and his Figura have been featured in various powerful campaigns.

-Produced in 1989/90 and adapted from story by Herdis Egilsdotti about a paper-boy that comes alive out of a drawing, the series became an instant success in Iceland.
+Produced in 1989/90 and adapted from the story by Herdis Egilsdotti about a paper-boy that comes alive out of a drawing, the series became an instant success in Iceland.
 It was later completed as a feature movie under the title “The Adventure of Paper Peter”.
 The main character was the only puppet among life actors in the script.
 He was supposed to look like as if made of paper and yet featured movable eyes and mouth, which was no small feat at that time.
 It was also Bernd’s the first exposure to working puppets outside in windy conditions.

 Bernd also delivered the illustrations for the Children’s book under the same title.

-Created in the spring of 2007 this commercial was the first project that was not only build but also filmed in the studios of FIGURA.
-The elaborate sets were created in pain stacking detail and the finely crafted marionettes proved them selves take after take.
+Created in the spring of 2007 this commercial was the first project that was not only built but also filmed in the studios of FIGURA.
+The elaborate sets were created in painstaking detail and the finely crafted marionettes proved themselves take after take.

 A new adjustable bridge system for the Puppeteers was installed into the studio, allowing enough space for both the camera team and the operating of puppets.

 The charm of the characters combined with clear actions made for a powerful campaign.

 The humorous images were so intriguing that stills from the shoots could be used with great success.